nguyensjsu/fa19-281-kohara-hi-kohara/README.md

 3. [VPC Peering to create service mesh](https://github.com/nguyensjsu/fa19-281-kohara-hi-kohara/blob/master/docs/1.%20VPN%20Peering%20Instructions.md)
   VPC peering used to connect individual VPCs into a common mesh for backend services to integrate seamlesly without going through external load balancers or API gateway.
 This also ensure higher throughput and lower latencies.

-4. AWS API gateway for client auth
+4. AWS API gateway for client auth <br/>
   Clients (e.g: React App) connect to backend services through AWS API gateway.
 A route is created for each of the microservice that client can use to work with.

-5. Event sourcing using AWS SQS for CQRS
+5. Event sourcing using AWS SQS for CQRS <br/>
   Created Read and Write diffrent services, worker thread having integration with sqs queue pulls the message written to write services

-6. CloudFront CDN for images
+6. CloudFront CDN for images <br/>
+  Using Cloud Front

 7. Intercloud interaction (GCP + AWS)